Percentile

+In the limit of an infinite sample size, the percentile approximates the percentile function, the inverse of the cumulative distribution function.

-The percentile score and the percentile rank are related terms.
-The percentile rank of a score is the percentage of scores in its distribution that are less than it, an exclusive definition, and one that can be expressed with a single, simple formula.
+A related quantity is the percentile rank of a score, expressed in percent, which represents the fraction of scores in its distribution that are less than it, an exclusive definition.

 Percentile scores and percentile ranks are often used in the reporting of test scores from norm-referenced tests, but, as just noted, they are not the same.
-For percentile rank, a score is given and a percentage is computed.
-Percentile ranks are exclusive.
-If the percentile rank for a specified score is 90%, then 90% of the scores were lower.
+For percentile ranks, a score is given and a percentage is computed.
+Percentile ranks are exclusive: if the percentile rank for a specified score is 90%, then 90% of the scores were lower.
 In contrast, for percentiles a percentage is given and a corresponding score is determined, which can be either exclusive or inclusive.
 The score for a specified percentage (e.g., 90th) indicates a score below which (exclusive definition) or at or below which (inclusive definition) other scores in the distribution fall.